 Quintana Roo Moves to Curb Vacation Rentals Amid Housing Crisis

-“Our state already faces housing shortages, making it difficult for workers to settle here,” he stated.
+“Our state already faces housing shortages, making it difficult for workers to settle here,” Ortiz Mena stated.
 “For years, a significant portion of new housing and apartments built in the state have been designed for vacation rentals, worsening the problem.
 The speculation driven by this activity inflates land prices, not just in tourist zones.”

 The disparity between traditional hotel development and digital rental platforms is stark.
 While Quintana Roo’s hotels have added approximately 130,000 rooms over nearly 50 years, platforms like Airbnb and similar services now list over 50,000 properties in just a decade.
 Ortiz Mena described this trend as “unsustainable” without proper regulation.